jkempf42/kube-volttron/cluster-config/README.md

 instructions [here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) and cluster configuration instructions
 [here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)

+### Installing the Kubernetes packages

-### Preparing the operating system on both nodes
+Perform the following steps on both nodes.

-First, turn off swap:

-	sudo swapoff -a
-	sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab

-Next, enable the bridge net filter driver `br_netfilter`:

-	sudo modprobe br_netfilter

-Finally, edit the file `/etc/modules` and add a line with `br_netfilter` on it so the module will be reloaded when the VM reboots.

-### Installing the `containerd` container runtime and configuring a system service
+#### Installing the `containerd` container runtime package and configuring a system service

 Instructions for installing the latest version of `containerd` and configuring can be found